|

 didn't want children and I did.
 I never remarried though I did get my wish to raise kids;

 I helped my god-parents raise six of their nine children.
-That story can be read at: Children of my

 I wasn't aware that there was a possibility of finding my daughter until 1996 - nearly